BowlOfSoup/NormalizerBundle/README.md

     - Indicate domain (translation filename) and locale in annotations
     - Does not support formatting with ICU MessageFormat (yet), so no parameters

-The main features are described in the corresponding annotations.
+The main features are described in the corresponding annotations below.

 Why use this normalizer and not ...
 -----